 Before you upgrade within the same range of services (e.g. from one shared hosting account to another) you need to make sure, the plan you are upgrading to supports the provision of the same discount.
 This mostly concerns new plans.
-For instance, you were using a shared hosting package that no longer exists and are moving to an updated package.
-In fact, the packages are similar and offer the same type of service, but the package name is different, which means it might not have been included to the billing system with discount applied.
+For instance, you were using a shared hosting package that no longer exists and is moving to an updated package.
+In fact, the packages are similar and offer the same type of service, but the package name is different, which means it might not have been included to the billing system with a discount applied.

 Therefore, the most advisable approach while performing such upgrades is to consult your sales/billing team and make sure the discount you used to have is valid with this new package.
 If it is not, you may easily request a different one, calling upon the fact you’ve been with your company for quite a long time period.